David B. Phillips, MD, Ph.D., the inventor of the ReBuilder® Treatment System for Neuropathy.

 My father (1928-2008) had always been a very healthy man.
 He worked hard, loved his family, and his favorite thing in all the world was to bowl.
 He had bowled as a teenager.

-I experimented with a common TENS device, and although it helped his pain temporarily, it increased his painful numbness making it hard to throw his bowling ball.
+I experimented with a common TENS device, and although it helped his pain temporarily, it increased his nerve pain making it hard to throw his bowling ball.
 I tried a muscle stimulator, (EMS) and at least that seemed to solve the problem of disuse muscle atrophy and increased the girth and strength of his leg muscle.

-But it still did not bring enough blood to his feet, elevate his mood, and not cause permanent damage to his nerves, resulting in painful numbness.
+But it still did not bring enough blood to his feet, elevate his mood, and not cause permanent damage to his nerves, resulting in nerve pain.
 Because this process had been going on for a few months, his nerve paths were affected by non-use and the connections to and from his brain were now becoming more and more dysfunctional.

 I came up with a vastly improved version of a TENS device that measured his actual nerve function and delivered a compensating signal that adapted to his particular condition at that time, even able to adapt during his 30-minute treatment.

 This solved his problem!
-His painful numbness went away, his pain went away, he could walk normally, his sleep improved and as my mother reported: “He became his old happy self again”.
+His nerve pain went away, his painful neuropathy symptoms went away, he could walk normally, his sleep improved and as my mother reported: “He became his old happy self again”.
 Most importantly to him, he went back to his weekly bowling league.

 That was over 28 years ago.
 Today, this system is called the ReBuilder, and it has been constantly updated and improved as new technology was developed but remains true to its original appearance, function, and ease of use.